Chow Chow Coat Color, Based on DNA

 Shadow is a blue Chow who lived in Europe.
 He was tested during our study of the dilute locus or MLPH gene.
-Of the 6 blue Chows we tested, only 2 were homozygous for the exon 2 MLPH mutation, and Shadow is not one of them.
-Therefore there is clearly more than one mutation that causes blue in this breed, as is true for several other breeds.
+Of the 6 blue Chows we tested, only 2 were homozygous for the exon 2 MLPH mutation (c.106C>T), and Shadow is not one of them.
+Therefore, we realized there was clearly more than one mutation that causes blue in this breed, as is true for several other breeds.

 His nose leather is charocal.
 It is impossible to have a black nose on a blue dog.
 Note that the FCI standard calls this self-colored because the nose leather and coat color are the same.
 Note that his tongue is also blue in coloration.

 Cinnamom, or Dilute Fawn

 Kaya, shown on the left, is considered a cinnamon.
 She is homozgous for the exon 2 MLPH mutation.
 Her nose leather is charcoal, as expected in dogs with a d/d genotype, but that is not very evident in this photo as an adult.
 This was more evident when she was a pup (right).
 She is a daughter of Shadow, shown above.